18F/handbook/docs/01-welcome-to-civicactions/welcome.md

 ## Onboarding Process

-As part of the new employee onboarding process, we created the following Onboarding Schedule to assist you through the days, weeks, and months ahead as a new team member at CivicActions.

-### Schedule

-See [Orientation Meetings](training/orientation-meetings.md) for a typical onboarding schedule, but the timing may shift based on when you're hired and company holidays, etc. The first week will be dedicated to general orientation.
-You'll also learn about our working practices, our primary tools and how we use them, and your specific job role.
-The rest of your first month will be dedicated to completing the trainings and task in the orientation lists, and further acclimating to your role and project(s).
 Welcome aboard!
+As part of the new employee onboarding process, we created a three to four day Onboarding Schedule to assist you through navigating CivicActions as a new team member.
+You will meet with an onboarding captain for one hour each day for three consecutive days, and then have follow up self-guided readings and tasks to help you orient.
+You will also be paired up with a seasoned CivicActions-er in your domain area to help you learn about our working practices and our primary tools and how we use them.
+You will also attend a few focused trainings around agile, security, and company culture.
+In addition to, your project may have additional security trainings and background checks to complete before starting on the project.

 ## Links and Resources